Alicia Witt

 Alicia Roanne Witt (born August 21, 1975) is an American actress and musician.
-She first came to fame as a child actress after being discovered by David Lynch, who cast her in Dune (1984) as Alia and Twin Peaks (1990) as Gersten Hayward.
+She first came to fame as a child actress after being discovered by David Lynch, who cast her in Dune (1984) as Alia and Twin Peaks (1990) as Gersten Hayward, a role she reprised in Twin Peaks: The Return (2017).
+Her 2026 album, Between Heaven and Earth, is a tribute to her relationship to Lynch and was described by the Times UK as ‘gorgeously sung… If this is what “directing from beyond” sounds like, it’s rather beautiful.”
 Witt was a regular on Cybill Shepherd's sitcom Cybill (1995–1998) for four seasons, playing the title character's daughter, Zoey Woodbine.
 She had a critically acclaimed role as a disturbed teenager in Fun (1994), appeared as a music student in Mr. Holland's Opus (1995) and as a terrorized college student in the horror film Urban Legend (1998).
 She appeared in Vanilla Sky (2001) as Libby, Two Weeks Notice (2002), Last Holiday (2006), 88 Minutes (2007) as Kim Cummings, I Care A Lot (2020) and Longlegs (2024).
 Witt has made television appearances in shows such as The Walking Dead, The Sopranos, Friday Night Lights as Cheryl, Twin Peaks: The Return as Gersten Hayward, CSI: Miami, Supernatural, Justified and Orange Is the New Black.
 She starred in five episodes of Law & Order: Criminal Intent as Detective Nola Falacci in Season 7, temporarily replacing actress Julianne Nicholson, who was on maternity leave.

 In addition to her acting, Witt is an accomplished pianist, singer, and songwriter.
-She has starred in nine annual Hallmark Christmas films, the first broadcast in 2013.
-In her most recent Hallmark film, Christmas Tree Lane (2020), she was also executive producer and storywriter, and contributed two original songs which her character sings.
+Between 2013 and 2020 she starred in eight Hallmark Christmas films.
+Many of these include her original Christmas songs.
+In her Hallmark film Christmas Tree Lane (2020), she was also executive producer and storywriter, and contributed two original songs which her character sings on screen.

 Early life and education

 Witt was born on August 21, 1975 in Worcester, Massachusetts, to Diane (née Pietro), a junior high school reading teacher, and Robert Witt, a science teacher and photographer.
-Her mother was an American and Guinness World Record holder for the longest hair from 1989 to 1996.
-Witt has a brother, Ian.
 Talking by age two and reading by the age of four, she has been described as a child prodigy.
-Her acting talent was recognized by director David Lynch in 1980, when he heard her recite Shakespeare's Romeo and Juliet on the television show That's Incredible! at age five.
+Her acting talent was recognized by director David Lynch in 1983, when casting director Jane Jenkins watched her 1980 appearance reciting Shakespeare's Romeo and Juliet on the television show That's Incredible! at age five, and brought her to New York City to audition for the role of Alia in Dune.
 Lynch began working with her in film and television before Witt earned her high-school equivalency credential at age 14.
 From the ages of 10 to 14, she took four piano lessons a week, including from a Boston University professor, and competed nationally.